dikortis/LetsTalkETC/Episodes/Episode_6.md

-business case is for even more I don't know what a business case is for a transaction reversing decentralized block chain mm-hmm so distributed ledger makes way more sense far more efficient far faster or cheaper to operate just do that
+business case is for even more I don't know what a business case is for a transaction reversing decentralized block chain so distributed ledger makes way more sense far more efficient far faster or cheaper to operate just do that

 **Carlo Vicari:**
-yeah what's uh it's a strain
+yes what's it's a strain
 that was their whole value proposition that kind of kind of went out the window there I guess that's why we are where we